 In other words, we could argue that phaser pedals utilize EQ rather than delay circuits to achieve their modulation effect.

 To learn more about flanger pedals, check out my article What Are Flanger Pedals (Guitar/Bass FX) & How Do They Work?

 What pedals should every guitarist have?
 Every guitarist is different and would benefit from different pedals (if at all).
-There is not particular “must-have” pedals for guitarists.
-That being said, common pedals to consider include tuners; boosts/preamps; overdrive or distortions; choruses; delays; reverbs and wah pedals.
+There are no particular “must-have” pedals for guitarists.
+That being said, common pedals to consider include tuners, boosts/preamps, overdrive or distortions, choruses, delays, reverbs and wah pedals.